Last Updated on Samuel Franklinby

 With the engineer equipment in Deep Rock Galactic you can create rock platforms for friends and summon a turret partner to help you defend locations.
 With gear modifications these can also offer additional utility beyond their base configuration which gives high level engineers a significant reward for their time investment.

 Platform Gun: other than the driller this is the only permanent terrain forming support tool available and makes it particularly attractive on maps where you might have to traverse back and forth between the same area.
-In its basic form the platform gun is well loved by scout classes but advanced tactics can make this a welcome sight for all your friends and even given the engineer some solid parkour abilities in his own right.
+In its basic form the platform gun is well loved by scout classes but advanced tactics can make this a welcome sight for all your friends and even give the engineer some solid parkour abilities in his own right.
 For some missions Repellent Additive is worth taking as you can create defensive funnels for enemies that are highly effective, outside of these mission types though it’s usability is scarce so taking expanded ammo in tier 3 is a better default.

 - Tier 1 – Supercharged Feed Mechanism or Expanded Ammo Bags